gvwilson/thirdbit/_posts/2007/2007-06-28-quinns-argument-a-swing-and-a-miss.md

 ---
-title: "Quinn's argument: a swing and a mis"
+title: "Quinn's Argument: A Swing and a Miss"
 date: 2007-06-28 13:43:08
 year: 2007
 ---